dli85/ImageProcessingProgram/README.md

    reading from the input or transmitting to the output fails.
    2. The controller has the ability to read user commands and transmit messages to the output.
 It processes user commands using the command design pattern.
    3. This interface is implemented in ImageProcessingControllerImpl class.
-This class also contains private methods for reading images from a .ppm file (into the model) and saving images to a .ppm file.
 2. ImageProcessingModelState interface
    1. This interface is one part of the model design.
 The ImageProcessingModelState interface is the "parent" to the ImageProcessingView interface.
 Thus, the method headers in this interface